brian-watkins/elmer-package-server/README.md

     git push --tags
     ```
 2. Make the docs
+3. Update `app/public/index.html` to add a link to the new documentation
-3. Add a directory and `elm-package.json` to `app/public/versions`
+4. Add a directory and `elm-package.json` to `app/public/versions`
-4. Update `app/app.js` to include the new version
+5. Update `app/app.js` to include the new version
-5. Deploy to PCF
+6. Deploy to PCF